 - If you have a last minute player added, please print your current roster from your dashboard and get the appropriate signatures, and turn it in to the site director upon check in.

 - Birth Certificates do not need to be filed with the State Office, but legible copies must be kept with the team at all times.
 Failure to show a birth certificate for a player when that player's eligibility is questioned, or showing one that is determined by the tournament director or State Office to be fraudulent, will result in that player being ruled ineligible, and further sanctions may be levied against the team, the manager and/or player(s).

 - Proof of adequate insurance must be kept with the team manager at all tournaments.
 The insurance need not be issued through USSSA, but must provide at least $1 million in liability coverage.
 Every year there are teams who think that they're adequately covered when in fact they either have no liability insurance at all (only accident coverage) or have very low liability limits.
-If you do not have USSSA insurance please bring the tournament director a copy of your insurance when you check in.
-You don't have to bring a copy to each tournament, just the first one you play in every year.
+If you don't have USSSA insurance please email firstname.lastname@example.org a copy of your insurance.
+If you don't do this prior to the tournament you're required to present it before your first USSSA tournament in Oregon.